Perception Test - Color Vision

 When to see an eye doctor

-Occupations with color vision standards — commercial aviation, electrical work, law enforcement, and certain military roles — require formal testing with calibrated Ishihara plates, Farnsworth D-15, or Nagel anomaloscope, not online screeners.
+Occupations with color vision standards - Commercial aviation, electrical work, law enforcement, and certain military roles - Require formal testing with calibrated Ishihara plates, Farnsworth D-15, or Nagel anomaloscope, not online screeners.
 This test can indicate whether further testing is warranted but cannot serve as a formal occupational screening.
 Always work with a qualified clinician for those determinations.
+For other vision-related cognitive measures, explore the Peripheral Vision test and the Anti-Saccade test.